...

 Solving the Deglobalization/Globalization Paradox

-I’ve talked a lot about how organizations must redesign their entire global network.
-But where do you start?
+I’ve talked a lot about how organizations must redesign their end-to-end supply chain.
+But where do you start with your entire global network?

 How about at the beginning?
 Nobody produces anything without natural resources.
 Sourcing and procurement are key.
 And in an age of simultaneous deglobalization and globalization, your enterprise should view the world as your procurement department.